nyplex/Simon-game/readme.md

 <h1 align="center">Features</h1>

-In terms of features, the website uses bootstrap.
-The navbar stays stick on the top of the pages.
-Also when the user click on the contact icon/links a contact modal window opens.
-The last feature is on the portfolio page, when the user scroll down, the content appear using a fade transition (this feature has been written by someone else, see credits section).
+In terms of features, the website uses tailswindCSS.
+This CSS framework, gives me the opurtinity to write less CSS code and a better organisations of the differents classes.
+With tailwindCSS, I also used PostCSS which I use for auto prefixer functionality.

+Regarding JavsScript, I have used jQuery and I wrote my code using javaScript ES6.
+In order to use ES6, I have installed webpack.
+Webpack will then buddle all my different JS files + jQuery into a main index.js file.

 <h1 align="center">Testing</h1>